rogowskz/rogowskz.github.io/KsiążkiPrzeczytane.md

 # 2022

+- "10 Days That Shaped Modern Canada" / Aaron W. Hughes/ 4+
+- "Thinking 101, How to Reason Better to Live Better" / Woo-Kyoung Ahn /  5-
 - "Silk" / Alessandro Barrico / *****
 - "Rebel.
-My Escape From Saudi Arabia to Freedom" / Rahaf Mohammed / ****+
+My Escape From Saudi Arabia to Freedom" / Rahaf Mohammed / 4+
 - "Sex Cult Nun.
-Breaking Away From the Children of God, A Wild, Radical Religious Cult" / Faith Jones / ****+
+Breaking Away From the Children of God, A Wild, Radical Religious Cult" / Faith Jones / 4+
 - "The Bomber Mafia.
-A Dream, A Temptation, and the Longest Night of the Second World War" / Malcolm Gladwell / ***+
+A Dream, A Temptation, and the Longest Night of the Second World War" / Malcolm Gladwell / 3+
 - "Reboot Your Portfolio.
-9 Steps to Successful Investing With ETFs" / Dan Bortolotti / ****
+9 Steps to Successful Investing With ETFs" / Dan Bortolotti / 4
 - "The Dawn of Everything.
-A New History of Humanity" / David Graeber / ***** (jeszcze nie skończona)
+A New History of Humanity" / David Graeber / 4
 - "Ottawa Road Trips.
-Your 100-km Getaway Guide" / Laura Byrne Paquet / **** (wypożyczyć ponownie)
+Your 100-km Getaway Guide" / Laura Byrne Paquet / 4 (wypożyczyć ponownie)
 - "A Field Guide to A Happy Life.
-53 Brief Lessons for Living" / Massimo Pugliucci / ****
+53 Brief Lessons for Living" / Massimo Pugliucci / 4
 - "Letters From A Stoic.
-The Ancient Classic" / Lucius Anneaus Seneca / ***** (wypożyczyć ponownie)
+The Ancient Classic" / Lucius Anneaus Seneca / 5 (wypożyczyć ponownie)
-- "The Life-changing Science of Detecting Bullshit" / John V. Petrocelli / *****
+- "The Life-changing Science of Detecting Bullshit" / John V. Petrocelli / 5
-- "On the Shortness of Life" / Lucius Anneaus Seneca / *****
+- "On the Shortness of Life" / Lucius Anneaus Seneca / 5

 # 2021